Best Body Composition Exercises – Introduction

 So, in no particular order, here are my favorite body comp transformation exercises.

-Bodybuilders and weightlifters in the know call the squat the king of all exercises.
+Bodybuilders and weightlifters in the know call the squat the king of all exercises because it works a kaleidoscope of muscle groups; in your lower body, upper body, and core muscles.

-I still remember the first time I did squats with a 45 pound Olympic barbell in my local YMCA’s free weight area at the age of 55.
+I still remember the first time I did squats with a 45 pound Olympic barbell in my local YMCA’s free weight area at 55.

 I could not believe how difficult it was, both in terms of mobility and the feeling like I was going to pass out.

-The lesson learned is that the squat is a common functional movement pattern that you should never lose.
+The lesson learned is that the squat is a typical functional movement pattern that you should never lose.

-But, if you make sure never to neglect squats again, you will be amazed at how much better you look and feel within a short period of time.
+But, if you make sure to never neglect squats again, you will be amazed at how much better you look and feel within a short period.

 Squats are one of the best exercises for body composition you will ever do.